laboon/ebook/text/41_advanced_unit_testing.md

 My opinion is that, like most engineering questions, the correct answer depends on what you're trying to do and what the current codebase is like.
 As a side note, with most technical questions, saying "it depends" is a great way to be right, no matter what.
 Let's take a look at a few examples.

-Let's imagine that we're adding a cat picture taking service to Rent-A-Cat.
+Let's imagine that we're adding a service to Rent-A-Cat to automate taking pictures of cats.

 ```java
 public class Picture {